ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 $ docker run -p 5601:5601 -h kibana --name kibana --link elasticsearch:elasticsearch docker.elastic.co/kibana/kibana:6.2.2
 ```

-**Note:** Linux users may have to increase the `vm.max_map_count` for the Elasticsearch container to start.
+If you run on Linux you may have to increase the `vm.max_map_count` for the Elasticsearch container to start.
 Execute the following command to do that.

 ```bash
 $ sudo sysctl -w vm.max_map_count=262144